mhohl/morphclock/README.md

 ## Acknowledgments

 * Thanks to Dr. Martin Gutbrod ([PTB](https://www.ptb.de)) who coded the websocket interface and allowed me to use parts of his code for this project.
+The websocket interface is currently deactivated and will be included as an optional package once it is updated to the latest specs.